 Olzak, S. Does Globalization Breed Ethnic Discontent?
-The Journal of Conflict Resolution, Vol. 55, No. 1 (2011), pp. 3-32 economic marginalization in Kenya and the perception that presidency carries with it advantages for president's co-ethnic are major drivers of ethnic based conflict.
+The Journal of Conflict Resolution, Vol. 55, No. 1 (2011), pp. 3-32 Githongo, J. Fear and Loathing in Nairobi: The Challenges of Reconciliation in Kenya, Foreign Affairs, Vol. 89, economic marginalization in Kenya and the perception that presidency carries with it advantages for president's co-ethnic are major drivers of ethnic based conflict.